jonathankellyva/vdc-helper/README.md

 * When responding to a job, automatically pick the first response template.
 * For VoiceMatch <100%, I'd like to figure out a way to help you determine why it was <100%.
-* Link to appropriate section of GVAA Rate Guide from Job Highlights panel, or maybe even calculate recommended GVAA rate range based on licensing details.
+* If possible, calculate the recommended GVAA rate range based on licensing details.
 * Popup notifications when you receive a new invitation/listen/shortlist/booking.
 * Show number of business days until Project Deadlines.
 * On Statistics page, allow sorting the Demo History table by each different column.